r-lib/pak/README.md

 pak::pkg_install("usethis")
 ```

-To install GitHub packages, use the `user/repo` syntax:
+To install packages from GitHub, use the `user/repo` syntax:

 ``` r
 pak::pkg_install("r-lib/usethis")